 Presentation and Q&A

-DC Hall will give his insight into this investigation with an opportunity for Q&A with Ben and Mel.
+DS Hall gave his insight into this investigation with an opportunity for Q&A with Ben and Mel.

 Ben Hudson